liximomo/vscode-sftp/README.md

   ],

   /**
-   *  Watching external file changes.
+   *  Watching external file changes(create and remove only).
 Such as compile/build output or git branch switching.
    *  Watcher will be disable when files set to null or both autoDelete and autoUpload set to false, */
   watcher: {